 Claude Rich is quite good, especially under these extreme circumstances.
 His Claude Ridder has a clever sense of humor despite being mildy melancholy.
 He compares himself to his fellow time-traveler, the mouse.
 At one point a mouse shows up out of nowhere on a beach.
 Is it ‘his’ mouse?
 Viewers more familiar with French movies may find additional meaning in the casting of the smaller roles, but I just noticed Jean Martin of The Battle of Algiers and Bernard Fresson, the unlucky German soldier in Resnais’ Hiroshima mon amour.
 Ridder’s lovers are all beautiful but not memorably written or played — they’re all perceived only as Claude sees them.
 Olga Georges-Picot especially seems remote and unengaged, keeping our involvement in the failed romantic aspect to a minimum.
 Or is she simply trying to project independence?

 French science fiction films are few and far between, with Chris Marker’s La Jetée another similar memory puzzle.
 Claude Benayoun’s Paris n’existe pas is reportedly much like this show, except that the main character perceives glimpses of the past and the future without physical travel.
 Why make this a science fiction movie at all?
 It’s not like Ridder experiences adventures like H.G.
 Wells’ Time Traveler, so why not just have him simply ‘think’ his way into the past?
-The sci-fi trappings are little more than a superficial genre platform to stage the shower of memory fragments, which are very similar to the memory puzzle of Resnais’ Last Year at Marienbad.
+The sci-fi trappings are little more than a superficial genre platform to stage the shower of memory fragments similar to the puzzle of Resnais’ Last Year at Marienbad.
 In Je t’aime, je t’aime Claude seems to be re-experiencing memories, not visiting them; it’s not like there are two of him back in the past.
 When he emerges from the water on a swimming holiday in the South of France, the action is repeated numerous times, and each time it’s a bit different.
 One striking shot gives Claude double images of Catrine.
 Are these meant to suggest something akin to Jorge Luis Borges’ The Garden of Forking Paths?
 Could Claude change what happens if he wanted to?
 Claude does manage to do one thing differently in the past, and to ‘change history.’
 To what degree is he a proto- Marty McFly?

 From the outside the Soft Machine looks like a big dough-balloon in the shape of a brain, or a lumpy white onion.
 Inside it’s like an upholstered womb.
 There are no camera effects beyond jump cuts.
 The ‘jumps in time’ are ordinary film cuts as well.
 Only a couple of images have surreal content.
 In one a man in a phone booth is revealed to be underwater, for no apparent reason.
 Critics have pointed out that Claude remains screen center at all times.
-I’m not sure that that adds much.
+I’m not sure that that reveals much.
 Only some of my dreams play like movies, but most of my memories do.
 I even see my face in my own memories, which means that my mind is adding a level of interpretation.

 Resnais made movies with similar cinematic-memory textures, even though they were all written by different authors.
 In this case the writer is Jacques Sternberg, a Belgian with experience in science fiction stories.
 We’re told that Sternberg wrote hundreds of pages of ‘incidental’ scenes to be Claude’s memory-past, and Resnais had to choose which to film.
 The order was determined by rearranging cards on a table, and not altered much after assembly.
 Je t’aime, je t’aime is an intellectual puzzle and not a developed romantic story.
 It also generates little in the way of conventional suspense.
 Yet I still prefer it to the labored, overdone Eternal Sunshine of the Spotless Mind.
 That show left me at a total loss — two hours of silly inventions, trendy effects and cosmic complications, and it all boiled down to the simple notion that lovers need to be nicer to each other.
 No hay que complicar el amor.

-In addition to the bits of jazz music, eerie Krzysztof Pendericki choral music is used, not in the time travel scenes but in the framing story.
+In addition to the bits of jazz we hear, eerie Krzysztof Pendericki choral music is used, not in the time travel scenes but in the framing story.
 This at last is a conventional filmic crutch — it provides a firm clue that all the prosaic scenes are leading to a fantastic destiny.

 The Kino Classics Blu-ray of Je t’aime, je t’aime is a fine transfer of a pristine film element.
 It’s the full 94-minute cut.
 The colors run to the cold and greenish in early scenes; all I can say that I remember my 1970 screening as having rather weird colors as well.
 The colors we see are probably accurate.

 The extras are more than thorough.
 Alain Resnais talks about the production in an audio interview that’s maybe fifteen minutes long.
-In a filmed interview piece, actor Claude Rich has very positive memories of the experience.
+In a filmed interview piece, actor Claude Rich has positive memories of the experience.
 He remembers his disappointment when the Cannes film festival was cancelled for the May Strikes, just before his screening was supposed to take place.
 Another extra is a featurette with author Jacques Sternberg, talking about the production.
 A rather long original trailer is present, and an insert slip contains a helpful essay by critic Jonathan Rosenbaum.